 And if none of the above applies to you, just remember to be kind to people.
 You never know what they’re hiding behind their smile, and you never know how low they feel when there’s no one around to fake it for.

 Just because you can’t understand it doesn’t mean you have to look down on it.
-You don’t know how you’d act in their shoes until you actually wear those shoes, so don’t be a dick about it.
+You don’t know how you’d act in their shoes until you actually wear those shoes, so don’t be a jerk about it.
 Words can tear us down or build us up.
 Choose the latter, why don’t ya.

 For all my people out there who battle depression and strive to live unlimited by it, I made this video for you.

-Shit gets hard.
+Life gets hard.
 I feel you.
 I see you.